Crossings of the Houston & Texas Central, the Missouri - Kansas - Texas, the St. Louis Southwestern, and the International & Great Northern railroads

 with only two functions suggests that it was probably the first Ground Lever

-interlocker approved by RCT (the only other was later, at
+interlocker approved by RCT (another was Tower 168 at

 West Livingston.)
 Tower 144 wasn't really an

 interlocker at all.
-It was simply a two-position lever located trackside that
+It was simply a two-position lever mounted on a trackside

-normally be positioned to permit unrestricted movements on the Katy tracks (the
+unrestricted movements on the Katy tracks which were

-trains stopped at the crossing and a crewmember would exit the train to throw
+train arrived at the crossing, it would stop and a crewmember would exit the train

-crewmember would then return the lever to its normal position after the Cotton
+were clear.)
+The crewmember would then throw the lever to the opposite position

-yard was a short distance north of Tower 144, its trains were moving at low
+yard was a short distance north of Tower 144 and its trains were moving at low

-speed anyway, hence this procedure contributed a negligible delay to Cotton Belt operations.
+speed anyway, hence this procedure contributed negligible delays to Cotton Belt operations.

 Right: This track chart (courtesy of Ed Chambers)